vicentinileonardo/query-recommendation-system/src/notes.md

 the solution as generic as possible and it works with any dataset,

-# consider to use the basic item-item CF as a baseline for the hybrid system
+# consider to use the basic item-item CF or content-based as a baseline for the hybrid system

 does the algorithm works well with many/few rows and many/few columns? does the algorithm works well with short/long queries?